Istana Nurul Iman: Design and construction

 The name "Istana Nurul Iman" is taken from Malay Istana and Arabic Nur-ul Imaan and means Palace of the Light of Faith.
 It was designed by Filipino Visayan architect Leandro V. Locsin, who utilized the architectural motif of golden domes and vaulted roofs to echo Brunei's Islamic and Malay influences.
-The interior of the palace was designed by Dale Keller Interior designers.
-Construction was handled by Ayala Abbott and Butters, a UK construction firm and shop fitters, Hagen International from Denmark.
+The interior of the palace was designed by Dale Keller Interior designers, and the redesigned Royal Wing by Barbara Allen, Construction was handled by Ayala Abbott and Butters, a UK construction firm and shop fitters, Hagen International from Denmark.

 The palace had 10,000 people working on it from 17 countries across the globe.
 It was completed in 1984 at a total cost of around US$1.4 billion.

 World's largest palace

 The title of the "world's largest palace" is difficult to ascertain, and controversial, as different countries use their own unique standard to claim that their palace is the largest.
-Using various definitions, a number of palaces are claimed to be the world's largest: Istana Nurul Iman, Buckingham Palace, Quirinal Palace, Abdeen Palace, the Royal Palace of Madrid, Stockholm Palace, the Forbidden City, the Palace of Versailles, the Royal Palace of Caserta, the Winter Palace, the Louvre Palace, Prague Castle, the Grand Palace and the Palace of the Parliament.
+Using various definitions, a number of palaces are claimed to be the largest: the Forbidden City, the Royal Palace of Madrid, El Escorial, Buckingham Palace, Istana Nurul Iman, Abdeen Palace, Stockholm Palace, the Palace of Versailles, the Royal Palace of Caserta, the Winter Palace, the Louvre Palace, Quirinal Palace, Prague Castle, the Grand Palace and the Palace of the Parliament.

 To be considered for the Guinness World Record, the palace must have been intended for use as a royal residence, and only the combined area of the palace's indoor floors (a measurement commonly known as floorspace) is considered.
 As measured by these standards, Guinness World Records currently considers Istana Nurul Iman to hold the title as the "world's largest residential palace."

 Upon completion, Istana Nurul Iman became the largest residential palace in the world and the largest single-family residence ever built.
 The palace contains 1,788 rooms, which includes 257 bathrooms, a banquet hall that can be expanded to accommodate up to 5,000 guests, and a mosque accommodating 1,500 people.
-The palace also includes a 110-car garage, an air conditioned stable for the Sultan's 200 polo ponies, and five swimming pools.
+The palace also includes 110 garages for 7,000 cars, an air conditioned stable for the Sultan's 200 polo ponies, and five swimming pools.
 In total, Istana Nurul Iman contains 2,152,782 square feet (200,000 m^{2}) of floorspace.
 Istana Nurul Iman has 564 chandeliers, 51,000 light bulbs, 44 stairwells and 18 elevators.